 Matt DeHart, former US Air National Guard intelligence analyst and alleged Anonymous server host and WikiLeaks courier, was sentenced to seven and a half years in jail today in Nashville, TN, in accordance with the plea deal he was coerced into last year.
 Matt has already served three and a half years in prison.

-Late last year, Matt was forced into a plea agreement after being threatened with up to 50 years in jail.
 He plead guilty to receiving teen ‘pornography,’ consisting of messages dated from 2008 that the US government decided to charge years later.
 The charging decision only came after the government became aware that Matt was a WikiLeaks and Anonymous supporter, and that Matt had discovered sensitive military files, allegedly destined for WikiLeaks, had been uploaded to a server he ran.

 In addition to prison time, Matt will be subject to thirteen years of post-release supervision, with likely restrictions on his computer access.
 Matt was not fined.